 This vibrant workplace located in Plaistow offers office spaces with a contemporary design and exposed brickwork.
-There are bike racks on-site, and the space is perfectly located for local transport links, making the commute quick and easy.
-Here, you will get access to a shared kitchen area, the gym below, a boardroom, professional meeting rooms, shower facilities and a film studio complete with lighting equipment and a green screen....
+There are bike racks on-site, and the space is perfectly located for local transport links, with London City Airport, West Ham station and Plaistow tube all nearby, making the commute quick and worry free.
+Tenants get access to a shared kitchen area, air conditioning, gym, boardroom, professional meeting rooms, shower facilities...
 More info

-Based in Plaistow, this centre offers professional workspace that would be ideal for small to medium sized businesses looking for a new home, with the space being suitable for teams of up to seven.
-Tenants will have 24 hour access, allowing you total control over your work schedule.
-You can ditch the traditional 9 till 5 if desired and stay late if work requires.
-The space comes furnished and is unbranded, allowing you to stamp your...
+Based in Plaistow, this centre offers professional serviced offices that would be ideal for start ups and small to medium sized businesses looking for a new home, with space suitable for teams of up to seven.
+The centre boasts Wi Fi, meeting rooms, air conditioning, kitchen facilities and toilet facilities and tenants have 24 hour access, allowing you total control over your work schedule.
+You can ditch the traditional 9 till 5 if desired...
 More info

 Some of the tallest buildings in Europe are found along Canary Wharf's iconic skyline.
-The tallest is One Canada Square, a 771-foot skyscraper completed in 1991 and the second tallest building in the United Kingdom.
+The tallest is One Canada Square, a 771-foot skyscraper completed in 1991 and the second-tallest building in the United Kingdom.
 Major office towers in Canary Wharf include 8 Canada Square, a skyscraper built in 2002.
 One Churchill Place is the headquarters for Barclays, while J.P.
-Morgan has its European headquarters at 25 Bank Street.
+Morgan has its European headquarters at 25 Bank Street London.

 Stratford's office options continue to grow at Queen Elizabeth Olympic Park.
 Here East is an emerging hub for creative, digital, technology and media businesses centres around the former Olympic Press and Broadcast Centre.
 The site is equipped with some of the best data and connectivity infrastructure in Europe.
 With 227,200 sq ft of flexible Grade A office accommodation, the Press Centre has spaces of between 13,300 and 139,805 square feet.
 The Broadcast Centre has 661,000 sq ft of spaces of between 4,731 and 159,658 sq ft.